To see the Winter Handicap Records for PGA members.

 The association aims to promote both social and competitive golf activities with a view to developing a friendly and pleasant environment in which members can meet and play a round of golf.

-The members meet every Thursday morning from 9 am onwards and registration for each day’s golf is through the Chronogolf system which ensures that everyone gets an opportunity to play with as wide a range of members as possible.
-All members of Castleknock golf club who are over 55 are eligible to join the society on payment of an annual subscription agreed at the yearly AGM, however, in order to maintain the social aspect of the society, a cap on numbers may be put in place.
-The society’s Annual General Meeting is held in early January.
+The members meet every Thursday morning from 9 am onward and registration for each day’s golf is through the Chronogolf system which ensures that everyone gets an opportunity to play with as wide a range of members as possible.
+All members of Castleknock golf club who are over 55 are eligible to join the association on payment of an annual subscription agreed at the yearly AGM.
+However, in order to maintain the social aspect of the association, it was decided that a cap of 60 paid up members be fixed as the maximum number of members in the association.
+Please note that a waiting list has been established for those wishing to join when availability occurs.
+The association’s Annual General Meeting is held in early January.

 Pursuant with the aims of the association, it is expected that as a courtesy to all, that members will remain after the golf for good-natured bonhomie and most importantly the presentation of prizes.
 The committee will as always endeavour to perform the presentations as quickly as possible, depending on how quick the scorecards can be checked and verified.